CODE OF CONDUCT

 • Review and abide by our Anti-Harassment Policy.

 • Obtain enthusiastic positive consent for ANY physical touch.
 Yes means yes.
+ANY other response means NO.

 • Refrain from any sort of violence and also any simulation of violence outside of appropriately zoned locations.
-Any sort of violent or physical scene MUST be cleared with a staff member prior to the start of that day’s event.

 • Respect all accessibility and safety mechanics.

-• Beyond the Gates is considered a Drug-Free Zone so everyone can play in a safe manner.
+• Beyond the Gates is considered a Drug-Free Zone, so everyone can play in a safe manner.

 We ask that you comply with all staff member and facilitator instructions at all times; failure to do so may violate this Code of Conduct.
-However, as a participant, you have a right to fair and equal treatment: if you feel you have been treated unjustly by the staff or your concerns are not being heeded, you have the right to discuss this with Management.
+However, as a participant, you have a right to fair and equal treatment.
+If you feel you have been treated unjustly by the staff or your concerns are not being heard, you have the right to discuss this with Management.
 Management has an “Open Door Policy”: you may contact them at any time, for any reason, and they will work to resolve any issue within the context of Beyond the Gates.

 Email: help@beyond-the-gates.org

-Text / Call: 801-792-4468
+Text / Call:

 Violations of this Code of Conduct may result in a verbal warning, staff intervention, removal from the event or portions thereof, or permanent ban from Beyond the Gates events.
 The Beyond the Gates staff will consider intent and contrition when considering responses to Code of Conduct violation, but may apply more severe consequences to any violation at the staff’s discretion.